Work and cystic fibrosis

 More people with cystic fibrosis (CF) are in employment than ever before.
 We believe that you should be able to live the life you want to live, including your choice of career, but there are some important considerations to take into account when you're looking for a job.

 - Is the working environment suitable for you and your symptoms?
-Is there a canteen, rest-room or first aid room?
+Is there a canteen, staff fridge, rest-room or first aid room?
 Is the building itself accessible?
 For example, is there a lift you can use?

 When should you tell an employer you have cystic fibrosis?

-If you need more information, or want to share tips, support and advice, check out our Forum.
-You will need to sign up to access the Forum.
+If you need more information, or want to share tips, support and advice, please contact us.